 All connections are made via terminal blocks inside the case.
+Glands are PG9 thread, 4-8mm cable hole.
+Simply unscrew to replace.

 Two common earth terminals are provided.
 If you're using a radial system each terminal can easily accept two wires of the recommended size.